 Reduce Experience Modification Factor NOW Through Independent Audit

-Having a comprehensive audit of your work comp program (not just your experience mod) is important because of the fact that determining proper work comp payroll and classification are drivers of your experience mod (see Experience Modification Rate Reviews).
-If you your insurance company auditor is not properly capturing work comp payroll or properly classifying employees, then your experience mod is wrong.
+Having a comprehensive work comp program audit (not just your experience mod) is important because of the fact that determining proper work comp payroll and workers comp class codes are drivers of your EMR Rate.
+If you your insurance company auditor is not properly capturing work comp payroll or properly classifying employees, then your experience modification rating is wrong.

-Cytron Group LLC’s expertise is performing contingent, comprehensive work comp premium audits.
-I mention the contingent nature of our work because errors in experience mods are so common that we can afford to not charge for our time.
+Cytron Group LLC’s expertise is performing contingent, comprehensive workers comp premium audits.
+I mention the contingent nature of our work because errors in EMR Rate calculations are so common that we can afford to not charge for our time.

-Reduce Your NEXT Experience Modification Factor Through A Reserve Audit
+Reduce Your NEXT Experience Modification Rate Through A Reserve Audit

 Reserve auditing is an important way to proactively manage your upcoming experience modification factor.
 The goal of a reserve audit is to identify open claims with reserves that appear suspiciously high and try to negotiate more favorable reserves.